From News Source Sharers to Post Viewers: How Topic Diversity and Conspiracy Theories Shape Engagement With Misinformation During a Health Crisis: Empirical Results

-Notably, as observed in Fig. \ref{fig:ccdf_topic_gini_tweet} and the coefficient estimates of $\var{Falsehood}$ in Columns (1) and (2), the difference between true and false news posts is larger than that between true and false news claims.
-Additionally, the coefficient estimate of $\var{Conspiracy}$ becomes significantly positive ($\var{coef.} =$ \num{0.136}, $\var{p} <$ \num{0.001}), which suggests that false news posts containing conspiracy theories exhibit even higher topic diversity than false news posts without conspiracy theories.
+Notably, as observed in the CCDF in Fig. \ref{fig:ccdf_topic_gini_tweet} and the coefficient estimates of $\var{Falsehood}$ in Figs. \ref{fig:topic_diversity_news_claim_coefs}--\ref{fig:topic_diversity_news_post_coefs}, the difference between true and false news posts is larger than that between true and false news claims.
+Additionally, the coefficient estimate of $\var{Conspiracy}$ in Fig. \ref{fig:topic_diversity_news_post_coefs} becomes significantly positive ($\var{coef.} =$ \num{0.136}, $\var{p} <$ \num{0.001}).
+This suggests that false news posts containing conspiracy theories exhibit even higher topic diversity (0.136 standard deviations more) than false news posts without conspiracy theories.
 There are two possible reasons for the larger difference in topic diversity between true and false news at the post level compared to the claim level.
 One is that news claims with higher topic diversity receive more posts on X. Another is that false news has a bigger increase in topic diversity from the claim level to the post level, compared to true news.
-Given the second reason, we further examine the change in topic diversity from the source news claims to the corresponding posts.
-In Column (3) of Table \ref{tab:topic_diversity}, the positive coefficient estimate of $\var{Falsehood}$ is statistically significant ($\var{coef.} =$ \num{0.659}, $\var{p} <$ \num{0.001}).
-It suggests that the increase of topic diversity in false news from the claim level to the post level is bigger than that in true news, which could partially explain the enlarged difference in topic diversity between true and false news posts, compared to their source claims.
-In addition, the coefficient estimate of $\var{Conspiracy}$ in Column (3) of Table \ref{tab:topic_diversity} is also significantly positive ($\var{coef.} =$ \num{0.185}, $\var{p} <$ \num{0.001}).
-It means that the topic diversity in false news that contains conspiracy theories increases more than that in false news without conspiracy theories from the claim level to the post level.
-This can explain why the coefficient estimate of $\var{Conspiracy}$ in Column (1) of Table \ref{tab:topic_diversity} is statistically insignificant, whereas it becomes statistically significant in Column (2).
+Given the second reason, we further examine the paired changes in topic diversity from the source news claims to the corresponding posts.
+In Fig. \ref{fig:topic_diversity_claim_to_post_coefs}, the positive coefficient estimate of $\var{Falsehood}$ is statistically significant ($\var{coef.} =$ \num{0.659}, $\var{p} <$ \num{0.001}).
+This suggests that the increase in topic diversity in false news from the claim level to the post level is significantly larger (0.659 standard deviations more) than in true news.
+This finding could partially explain the enlarged difference in topic diversity between true and false news posts, compared to their source claims.
+In addition, the coefficient estimate of $\var{Conspiracy}$ in Fig. \ref{fig:topic_diversity_claim_to_post_coefs} is significantly positive ($\var{coef.} =$ \num{0.185}, $\var{p} <$ \num{0.001}).
+This means that the topic diversity in false news that contains conspiracy theories increases 0.185 standard deviations more than that in false news without conspiracy theories from the claim level to the post level.
+This finding could partially explain why the coefficient estimate of $\var{Conspiracy}$ in Fig. \ref{fig:topic_diversity_news_claim_coefs} is not statistically significant, whereas it becomes statistically significant in Fig. \ref{fig:topic_diversity_news_post_coefs}.